imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-12-18-breast-pumping-guide-for-flying-and-traveling-without-your-baby.md

 After we packed the car, we were off to the airport to see how TSA would respond to my carry-on milk stash!

 Drew and I both have TSA pre-check.
 Which is a really good thing to have when you are caring on that much breastmilk.
-With TSApre they have already vetted you as a "safe traveler" and are way more lax going through the check point.
+With TSA pre they have already vetted you as a "safe traveler" and are way more lax going through the check point.

 I informed the TSA agents at every point that i was caring on breastmilk and medical device equipment for pumping.